10 signs your child may be better suited for college abroad

 Depending on the country, having dual citizenship may mean potentially reduced tuition fees in that respective country, and there would also be no need to apply for a student visa.

-So if any of the above sounds like your child, it’s worth taking a glimpse into what types of programs are available overseas, the tuition fees and financial aid available, the student experience and graduate outcomes.
+If any of the above sounds like your child, it’s worth taking a glimpse into what types of programs are available overseas, the tuition fees and financial aid available, the student experience and graduate outcomes.

 A college education is probably the biggest investment a family will make after buying a house, and it is a decision that should not be taken lightly—or locally for that matter.